MishkaKnizhka98/Project/.ipynb_checkpoints/README-checkpoint.md

 ### Problem Statement

-The goal of this project is to create a linear regression model to predict the final grade of a student.
+The goal of this project was to create a linear regression model to predict the final grade of a student.
 For this purpose I used a database of students from two high schools in Portugal.
 Using this model, it is possible to predict a new student's final grade for a certain subject.